 In 2012, He worked as a researcher and reporter for Farm Radio International after securing a travel grant at Carleton University’s Centre for Media and Transitional Societies.
 He travelled to Lilongwe, Malawi to cover development and political economy not long after protests and unrest shook the city before his arrival.
 That same year, he also worked as a staff reporter for Muslim Link, a community-based newspaper in Ottawa, Canada that focuses on Muslim affairs in the city and elsewhere.
 Steven covered everything from community events to incidents of Islamophobia.

 From 2013-2015, Steven was the managing editor for The Mark News, an international op-ed syndication company that produced and syndicated two op-eds per week to 15 English language newspapers around the world, from Japan to Norway to Argentina.
 He produced each and every one of these pieces, while interviewing each contributor for a transcript that was converted eventually into an opinion piece via a ghost writer.
 Steven has produced pieces by over 200 contributors, from former PM of Ireland Mary Robinson to leading thinkers and analysts like Eurasia Group’s Ian Bremmer and Harvard University’s Joseph Nye.

-He is also a board member of The Tessellate Institute (TTI), a charity status NGO that explores and documents the lived experiences of Canadian Muslims through academic research and the arts.
+From 2015-17, Steven was a board member of The Tessellate Institute (TTI), a charity status NGO that explores and documents the lived experiences of Canadian Muslims through academic research and the arts.
 He has contributed research to multiple projects and hosted multiple events, including a presentation of the national Muslim opinion survey co-sponsored by TTI and carried out by the Environics Institute.
 It is the only survey of its kind in Canada.

 He is also available for ghost writing and copy editing/writing assignments.
-He has edited work that has appeared in the New York Times, Vogue, The Washington Post, the Brookings Institution, the Hill Times, and the Toronto Star, among other outlets.
+He has edited work that has appeared in the New York Times, Vogue, the Washington Post, the Brookings Institution, the Hill Times, and the Toronto Star, among other outlets.
 Please refer to the “Services” page for rates and how to contact him.